oracleNetworkProtocol/plugchain/docs/tools/ledger.md

 Now, you are all set to start sending transactions on the network.

-At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including the PLUGChain Hub).
+At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including the Plug Chain Hub).
 Usually, you will create a new mnemonic when you initialize your ledger device.

 Next, learn how to generate an account.